3007-Ani-Sha/Web-Dev_Coursera/Javascript/Types_and_constructs/Javascript_types/Readme.md

 ### Undefined :
 Undefined signifies that no value has ever been set.
 It can have only one value that is: undefined.
 We can set a variable to undefined but should NEVER do it.
-It's meaning is that it is never been defined, so defining it to undefined iscounter to its core meaning leading to confusion in the code.
+It's meaning is that it is never been defined, so defining it to undefined is counter to its core meaning leading to confusion in the code.
 ### Null:
 Null signifies lack of value.
 As opposed to undefined, which is lack of definition.